roobert/roobert.github.io/_posts/2022-11-28-Extending-Neovim.md

   LSP configs with neovim so the LSP client can connect to the servers
 * null-ls - allow hooking things into the LSP client - this is used to, for example, hook programmes that are not LSP servers into the LSP client such as formatters, linters, etc. that are not LSP servers themselves.
+* mason-null-ls - automatically install formatters/linters to be used by null-ls

 If the above doesn't make a lot of sense, don't worry.
 Instead of trying to manage all this stuff ourselves we can lean on one of the available community maintained systems